 $175 is due at the time of tryouts.
 This payment is non-refundable at the time that teams are selected.

-If your daughter is chosen for a team, you will forfeit your $175 if you decide not to play for Team Indiana.
-If you withdraw after individual team meetings (the signing of the Memorandum of Understanding), you will be responsible for all club dues and team costs for the 2019 club season.
+If your athlete is chosen for a team, you will forfeit your Tryout Fee if you decide not to play for Team Indiana.
+If you withdraw after individual team meetings (the signing of the Memorandum of Understanding), you will be responsible for all club dues and team costs for the 2020 club season.

-If you chose to withdraw from tryouts, you will receive $50 back from your initial $175 at the conclusion of tryouts.
+If you chose to withdraw from tryouts, you will receive $50 back from your initial $175 at the conclusion of all age groups tryouts.

 Yes…Team Indiana does offer private and semi-private lessons throughout the year.
 If you are interested, please fill out the lesson request form.
 Please note that your current club coach is not allowed to give anyone lessons on his/her team during the season.